 Grants and Incentives

-Within Califorhere are several state and local incentive programs available for districts looking to accelerate their transition to electric school buses.
-Below are some of the more well funded programs with weblinks to the program administrators
+Within California there are several state and local incentive programs available for districts looking to accelerate their transition to electric school buses.
+See below for more information on the major programs throughout the state.

 Government Incentive Programs

 The Clean School Bus Program is a federal program administered by the EPA and funded through FY 2026.
 Using funds from the Bipartisan Infrastructure Law, the program has $5 billion to replace existing school buses with zero-emission and low-emission models. $500 million will be made available as a first round of funding for 2022, and applications will be accepted into August.